 The Atlantic Sahara is a cold-current coastal desert.
 It is an attenuated desert (Monod, 1958; Ozenda, 1991) in which atmospheric humidity and low evaporation compensate the reduced precipitation (Valverde, 1957).
 These conditions allow the Sahelian flora and fauna to penetrate far north (Valverde, 1957).
 This coastal desert comprises a narrow coastal band, from 30 to 60 km wide, forming the oceanic Sahara or Atlantic coastal desert (Valverde, 1957; Quézel, 1965; Schnell, 1977; White, 1983, unit 68a; Ozenda, 1991), and a sublittoral zone, extending to 200 or 300 km from the coast, with an abundance of steppes and acacia stands (Valverde, 1957; Rattray, 1960; Quézel, 1965; Schnell, 1977; Ozenda, 1991).
 This zone is located almost entirely within the former Spanish Sahara and northwestern Mauritania.
+It is in contact with the and Helmy, 1980). © Marie-Odile.
+Beudels.IRScNB The range was evidently linked to the great oases formed in the vast aeolian depressions reaching to the water table, characteristic of this desert (Osborn and Helmy, 1980; Ayyud and Ghabbour, 1986; Le Houérou, 1986; Goodman et al., 1986; Zahran and Willis, 1992).
+These depressions and the adjacent areas supported woods of acacias (Acacia raddiana, A. ehrenbergiana) and palms (Hypophaene thebaica) and dense grassy steppes, in a combination of habitats with a Sahelian physiognomy (Osborn and Helmy, 1980).
+Moreover, the distribution of the Scimitar-horned Oryx coincided with that of Alcelaphus buselaphus, a distinctly more mesophile species.
+Essentially limited to Egypt, these oases extend just over the Libyan border at Jaghbub (Bundy, 1976; Goodman et al., 1986).
+The oases where a historical presence of the Oryx is documented (Kock, 1970; Osborn and Helmy, 1980) include Siwa in the northwest, Wadi Natroun, Faiyum and Wadi el Ruwayan near the lower Nile, Dakhla and the Kharga complex between 24° and 26° N.

-It is in contact with the Mediterraneo-Saharan zone in the north, the transition being at about 27° N according to White (1983), farther north according to Edmondson et al. (1988).
+Mediterraneo-Saharan zone in the north, the transition being at about 27° N according to White (1983), farther north according to Edmondson et al. (1988).
 In the south, it is in contact with the Sahel, losing its oceanic character around 18° N (White, 1983).
 The acacia woods and associated steppes of the oceanic subzone, limited in northern areas to favourable sites, notably at the foot of escarpements (Valverde, 1957; Lafontaine, 1995), become more and more numerous and extended, while taking on a more and more Sahelian character, in the south (Valverde, 1957; Schnell, 1977; Ozenda, 1991).
 Numerous observations of the Scimitar-horned Oryx have been made in the Atlantic Sahara, particularly in the southern part, until the middle of this century (Morales Agacino, 1950; Valverde, 1957; Loggers et al., 1992).
 This range was in continuity with the Sahelian range and Müller (1996) suggests that it is during periods of drought in the Sahel that the species occupied the Atlantic Sahara as well as the southern Atlantic part of the Mediterraneo-Saharan zone.
 This hypothesis of irregular presence is coherent with the records given by Morales Agacino (1950).
 Valverde (1957) suggests, however, a permanent presence in the pre-Sahelian Atlantic Sahara.